AhmedKasu/DoneWithIt-Marketplace/README.md

 What things you need to install the software and how to install them.

-> This project was developed using TypeScript & node 20.
+> This project was developed using TypeScript & node version 20.

 ### Installing